Benefits of working at NPI

 Other Benefits:

-- 1 extra week vacation for every 4 years at NPI
+• 1 extra week vacation for every 3 years at NPI;

 How to Apply

-- Read the job ad carefully.
-Each job posting will have the community that position will be located in and you might be required to include a paragraph on why you chose that community.
-Read the job position carefully to ensure you don’t miss any requirements.
+Read the job ad carefully.
+Each job posting will have the community that position will be located in.
+You MUST include a paragraph on why you chose that community.
+Read the job position carefully to ensure you don't miss any requirements.

-- Paragraph on why you want to live and work in the community you have chosen (if required)
+4. Paragraph on why you want to live and work in the community you have chosen

 Please send all the above to hr@northernpolicy.ca and use the subject line indicated in the job posting.